How to Embroider a Heart Garland for Valentine's Day

 Iron the fusible interfacing onto the back of the linen, following the manufacturer's instructions.
-This will give the garland flags more structure so they hang nicely and it will prevent fraying.
+The interfacing will give the garland flags more structure and it will also help to prevent fraying.

 Download the Striped Heart pattern.
-When printed at 100%, each heart should measure about 5-1/2" across.
+When printed at 100%, each heart should measure about 5.5 inches across.

 Trace or print the heart pattern on the water-soluble stabilizer.
 You will need five hearts.
 Cut around each heart and attach to the linen, leaving space between each heart for cutting out the flags.

 Working the Heart Embroidery

-Stitch around each heart with back stitch.
-Embroider the stripes with different stitches of your choosing.
+Stitch around each heart with back stitch, and embroider the stripes with a different stitch of your choosing.

 This example uses two hearts with coral stitch and three hearts with upright cross stitches (they are upright along the diagonal lines, but appear as standard cross stitches when the heart is straight).